Eldgridge/TODO/README.md

 # Getting started

-See the article Installing Rails to make sure your development environment is prepared properly.
+See the article Installing Rails [Sites Using React](https://github.com/facebook/react/wiki/Sites-Using-React) to make sure your development environment is prepared properly.

 Use RVM